-In terms of hiking, I thing the spot comes up to the mark with regards to functionality.
+In terms of hiking, I thing the Black Diamond Spot Headlamp comes up to the mark with regards to functionality.
 There isn't any hiking situation that I can think of that I wouldn't be happy using the spot for.
 So, whether it's night hiking, backpacking or camping, the Spot will be in my pack for sure.

 It's powerful enough, bright enough, light enough and versatile enough to fit the bill and meet the needs of all of those situations as far as I am concerned.